After Netflix, Now Disney To Stop Password Sharing For Subscribers

 Don’t get lost in the corporate vernacular.
 Basically, they’ll unveil new password-sharing policies later this year and will implement them in the next year.
 “We certainly have established this as a real priority, and we actually think that there’s an opportunity here to help us grow our business,” Iger added.

-While Netflix’s password-sharing crackdown was inevitable here in Thailand, there’s one big difference with Disney: the streamer here is officially Disney+ Hotstar, with FX and Hulu shows available on just one streamer.
+While Netflix’s password-sharing crackdown was inevitable here, there’s one big difference with Disney: the streamer here is officially Disney+ Hotstar, with FX and Hulu shows available on just one streamer.
 Whether that will make a difference to password-sharing policies is yet to be seen.

 This announcement from the Disney CEO comes weeks after he blamed the ongoing strikes as “unrealistic”, a comment that many have criticised.
 Perhaps now with all the upcoming added revenue from subscribers, he can consider hearing out the artists.